DevSingh33/notes_app_clean_arch_tdd/README.md

 # assign_notes_app_clean_architecture_tdd

-A new Flutter project.
+A basic Notes making app with CRUD functionality.
+Based on Reso Coder's Clean Architecture

+* Bloc for State management
+* Clean Architecture
+* TDD
 ## Getting Started

 This project is a starting point for a Flutter application.

-A basic Notes making app with CRUD functionality.
-Based on Reso Coder's Clean Architecture

 https://resocoder.com/flutter-clean-architecture-tdd/